PoC vs Prototype vs MVP: What Startups Need to Know

 poc vs prototype vs mvp whats differences

-What are PoC, MVP, & Prototype: What’s The Difference?
+What are PoC, MVP, & Prototype: Short Definitions?

-• Proof of Concept (PoC): A Proof of Concept (PoC) is an initial model or demo built to verify that a particular idea or concept is ready to go or not.
-In simple terms, with the help of PoC, we can demonstrate that the core functionality of a product or idea will work in real-world conditions.
+1. Proof of Concept (PoC): A PoC is an initial model or a demo version built to verify whether the concept is ready to go or not.
+Simply, a PoC demonstrates if the core functionality of the product will work or not.

-• Prototype: A Prototype is a working model of the product that shows how the final product might function and appear.
-It often has limited features but provides a tangible representation of the product, allowing for testing, feedback, and iteration.
+2. Prototype: A prototype is a working model that shows the final product’s functionality and appearance.
+A prototype usually has limited features, but it provides a tangible representation, allowing for testing, feedback, and maintenance iteration.

 Aspect Proof of Concept (PoC) Prototype Minimum Viable Product (MVP)

-Purpose Validates technical feasibility.
-Tests product design and user flow.
-Gathers feedback to validate the product-market fit.
+Purpose Validate technical feasibility.
+Test product design and user flow.
+Gather feedback to validate the product-market fit.

 Complexity Low complexity.
 High complexity.
 High complexity.